 GetRegisteredTX

-However, with the passage of the Medication Access and Training Expansion (MATE) Act the buprenorphine waiver was eradicated, as well as patient caps.
-The MATE Act requires all new Drug Enforcement Administration (DEA) applicants, or those seeking renewal, to participate in eight hours of training related to the treatment and management of patients with opioid use disorder and other substance use disorders (SUD).
-Read the official DEA letter for an overview of the new regulations.
+With the passage of the Medication Access and Training Expansion (MATE) Act, the buprenorphine waiver and patient caps were eliminated.
+Under the MATE Act, all new Drug Enforcement Administration (DEA) applicants, and those renewing their registration, must now complete eight hours of training focused on the treatment and management of patients with opioid use disorder and other substance use disorders (SUD).

 To learn more about how to complete training, review our FAQ section below.